SwitchBL8/TOPO_Output_Resolution_Helper/README.md

 * added custom resolutions are shown in the pie-menu in the order they were enabled in, which can differ from the order in the preferences
 * When starting with custom resolutions, an extra empty line is added where it shouldn't have (since there already was an empty one)
+* custom resolution dimensions is a string, not an x and y value.